paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-001-general.md

 #### Effective Date of 1965 Amendment
 Amendment by Pub.
 L. 89–311 effective first day of second calendar month following Oct.
 31, 1965, see section 9 of Pub.
 L. 89–311, set out as a note under [section 1114 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1114).

+#### Short Title of 2026 Amendment
+Pub.
+L. 119–72, § 1, Jan.
+20, 2026, 139 Stat.
+2001, provided that: “This Act [amending [section 3107 of this title](./chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md#section-3107)] may be cited as the ‘Focused Assistance and Skills Training for Veterans’ Employment and Transition Success Act’ or the ‘FAST VETS Act’.”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–56, § 1, Dec.
+12, 2025, 139 Stat.
+709, provided that: “This Act [amending [section 6107 of this title](./chapter-061-penal-and-forfeiture-provisions.md#section-6107)] may be cited as the ‘Veteran Fraud Reimbursement Act of 2025’.”

+Pub.
+L. 119–55, § 1, Dec.
+12, 2025, 139 Stat.
+707, provided that: “This Act [amending [section 3679 of this title](./chapter-036-administration-of-educational-benefits.md#section-3679) and enacting provisions set out as a note under [section 3679 of this title](./chapter-036-administration-of-educational-benefits.md#section-3679)] may be cited as the ‘Montgomery GI Bill Selected Reserves Tuition Fairness Act of 2025’.”

+Pub.
+L. 119–54, § 1, Dec.
+12, 2025, 139 Stat.
+705, provided that: “This Act [enacting [section 1980B of this title](./chapter-019-insurance.md#section-1980b)] may be cited as the ‘Fairness for Servicemembers and their Families Act of 2025’.”

+Pub.
+L. 119–43, § 1, Dec.
+1, 2025, 139 Stat.
+667, provided that: “This Act [amending sections 1562 and 5503 of this title] may be cited as the ‘Medal of Honor Act’.”

+Pub.
+L. 119–42, § 1, Nov.
+25, 2025, 139 Stat.
+665, provided that: “This Act [enacting provisions set out as notes under [section 1114 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1114)] may be cited as the ‘Veterans’ Compensation Cost-of-Living Adjustment Act of 2025’.”

+Pub.
+L. 119–33, § 1(a), Aug.
+14, 2025, 139 Stat.
+483, provided that: “This section [amending [section 706 of this title](./chapter-007-employees.md#section-706)] may be cited as the ‘Protecting Regular Order for Veterans Act of 2025’ or the ‘PRO Veterans Act of 2025’.”

+Pub.
+L. 119–33, § 2(a), Aug.
+14, 2025, 139 Stat.
+485, provided that: “This section [enacting [section 325 of this title](./chapter-003-department-of-veterans-affairs.md#section-325)] may be cited as the ‘Improving Veterans’ Experience Act of 2025’.”

+Pub.
+L. 119–31, § 1, July 30, 2025, 139 Stat.
+475, provided that: “This Act [enacting [section 3737 of this title](./chapter-037-housing-and-small-business-loans.md#section-3737) and amending sections 2016, 3720, and 3732 of this title] may be cited as the ‘VA Home Loan Program Reform Act’.”

+Pub.
+L. 118–271, § 1, Jan.
+4, 2025, 138 Stat.
+2991, provided that: “This Act [amending sections 2306 and 2402 of this title] may be cited as the ‘Keeping Military Families Together Act of 2024’.”

+Pub.
+L. 118–210, § 1(a), Jan.
+2, 2025, 138 Stat.
+2706, provided that: “This Act [see Tables for classification] may be cited as the ‘Senator Elizabeth Dole 21st Century Veterans Healthcare and Benefits Improvement Act’.”

+Pub.
+L. 118–210, title IV, § 401, Jan.
+2, 2025, 138 Stat.
+2794, provided that: “This title [enacting [section 2069 of this title](./chapter-020-benefits-for-homeless-veterans.md#section-2069), amending [section 2012 of this title](./chapter-020-benefits-for-homeless-veterans.md#section-2012), and enacting provisions set out as notes under sections 2001 and 2012 of this title] may be cited as the ‘Housing our Military Veterans Effectively Act of 2024’ or the ‘HOME Act of 2024’.”

 #### Short Title of 2024 Amendment
+Pub.
+L. 118–196, § 1, Dec.
+23, 2024, 138 Stat.
+2671, provided that: “This Act [enacting [section 7114 of this title](./chapter-071-board-of-veterans-appeals.md#section-7114), amending sections 5101 and 7253 of this title, and enacting provisions set out as notes under sections 706, 5101, and 7114 of this title] may be cited as the ‘Veterans Benefits Improvement Act of 2024’.”

 Pub.
 L. 118–134, § 1, Nov.
 25, 2024, 138 Stat.
 1646, provided that: “This Act [amending [section 2306 of this title](./chapter-023-burial-benefits.md#section-2306)] may be cited as the ‘Mark Our Place Act’.”

 Pub.
 L. 118–130, § 1, Nov.
 25, 2024, 138 Stat.
 1639, provided that: “This Act [enacting provisions set out as notes under [section 1114 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1114)] may be cited as the ‘Veterans’ Compensation Cost-of-Living Adjustment Act of 2024’.”